AlekEagle/cumulonimbus-docs/src/api/admin/account.md

 ## GET /users

-Get all users on the server.
+Get a list of all users.

 :::details Parameters